teesloane/Auth-Boss/README.md

 There are different kinds of cookies.
 Some cookies will stick around in your browser for many days, while others will disappear as soon as you close your browser.

 Cookies have played a big role in authentication in the past (and still do).
-Authentication cookies are commonly used by web servers to determing whether a user is logged in or not and what resources they have access to.
+Authentication cookies are commonly used by web servers to determine whether a user is logged in or not and what resources they have access to.

 [Persistent cookies](https://en.wikipedia.org/wiki/HTTP_cookie#Persistent_cookie) sometimes carry a negative connotation, in that they may be used by advertisers to record information about a user's web habits.
-On the other hand, they are also often used so that a user does not have to constantly re-enter their login credentials everytime a user visits a site.
+On the other hand, they are often used to save a user from having to re-enter their login credentials every time they visit a site.

-You can see what cookies are sent with requests by navigating to your (using Chrome, for example) developer tools and opening the `network tab`.
+You can see what cookies are sent with requests by navigating to your (using Chrome, for example) developer tools and opening the `network` tab.
 Refreshing your page will display a list of incoming resources, of which you can select one and view the `headers` for the page.
 Scroll through the list and see if you find any cookies!

 You can also view cookies / storage related information in the "Application" tab in your developer tools.